Why Should You Build an Enterprise Design System? 5 Benefits

 Put another way, design systems acts as a single source of truth for an organization and should continually evolve to house all design elements like typography, brand colors, icons, layouts, and more.
 This can then be used as a framework for any project ensuring that all components are up to date and meet brand standards.

 Companies like Hubspot, Dropbox, and Airbnb (to name a few) have already invested in them, but these systems can be beneficial for a company of any size.

-So with that, let’s explore five reasons why enterprises should build design systems in their mobile app development (plus, how Ionic can help).
+So with that, let’s explore five reasons why you should build design systems in your enterprise mobile app development (plus, how Ionic can help).

 1. Achieve UX Quality & Consistency

 According to UXPin’s Enterprise UX Industry Report, design consistency is the greatest challenge for product teams today alongside other top challenges such as clarifying requirements and collaborating between teams—Challenges that all can be addressed with an enterprise design system.

 The same report also shares that once a company is larger than 25 employees, improving UX consistency becomes the top challenge, ultimately leading to expensive design debt.
 And, in most organizations where developers outnumber designers, this can be a difficult gap to close.

 One benefit of a design system is built-in consistency through a single source of truth with tried and tested components that can be applied to any project.
 This significantly improves the product development process by scaling design across an organization and ensuring improved UX, UI, and product delivery.